E-goi/EgoiPushLibraryIOS/README.md

 #### EgoiPushLibrary.shared.requestForegroundLocationAccess()

-Requests the user permission to access the location when the app is in foreground (displaying on screen).
+Requests the user permission to access the location when the app is in the foreground (displaying on screen).

 #### EgoiPushLibrary.shared.requestBackgroundLocationAccess()